nhsconnect/FHIR-ODS-API/pages/explore/resources_overview.md

 ## 1. Pre-Requisites for FHIR Servers ##

-### 1.1 CareConnectAPI Requirements ###
+### 1.1 API Requirements ###

 - SHALL support HL7 FHIR DSTU2 version 1.0.2.
-- SHALL support the CareConnect Patient resource profile.
+- SHALL support the FHIR ODS Organization resource profile.
-- SHALL support at least one additional resource profile from the list of CareConnect Profiles
+- SHALL support at least one additional resource profile from the list of Profiles
-- SHALL Implement REST behavior according to the [FHIR specification](http://www.hl7.org/fhir/dstu2/http.html)
+- SHALL Implement REST behaviour according to the [FHIR specification](http://www.hl7.org/fhir/dstu2/http.html)
-- Resources SHALL identify the CareConnect profile supported as part of the [FHIR Base Resource](https://hl7.org/fhir/DSTU2/resource-definitions.html#Resource.meta)
+- Resources SHALL identify the profile supported as part of the [FHIR Base Resource](https://hl7.org/fhir/DSTU2/resource-definitions.html#Resource.meta)
-- SHALL support XML **or** JSON formats for all CareConnectAPI interactions and SHOULD support both formats.
+- SHALL support XML **or** JSON formats for all API interactions and SHOULD support both formats.

 ### 1.2 FHIR Conformance ###

 SHALL declare a Conformance identifying the list of profiles, operations, search parameter supported.

 In order to be a compliant FHIR server, client systems need to expose a valid FHIR [Conformance](https://www.hl7.org/fhir/DSTU2/conformance.html) profile.
-See also [Care Connect API FHIR conformance profile](api_foundation_conformance.html).
+See also [FHIR ODS Lookup API FHIR conformance profile](api_foundation_conformance.html).

-### 1.3 NHS Number ###

-Only verified NHS Number SHALL be used with CareConnect profiles.
-This can be achieved using a spine accredited system, a [Demographics Batch Service (DBS)](https://developer.nhs.uk/library/systems/demographic-batch-service-dbs/) batch-traced record (CSV), or using a [Spine Mini Services Provider (HL7v3)](https://nhsconnect.github.io/spine-smsp/) to verify the NHS Number.

-{% include custom/contribute.html content="Get in touch with careconnect@interopen.org to improve the Prerequisites." %}
+{% include custom/contribute.html content="Get in touch with interoperabilityteam@nhs.net to improve the Prerequisites." %}

 ## 2. Resource API Structure ##
-The FHIR Care Connect profile API's described in the Explore section of this implementation guide have been structured consistently in the following way:
+The FHIR ODS Lookup profile API described in the Explore section of this implementation guide have been structured consistently in the following way:
 - `0.` References
 - `1.` Read
 - `2.` Search Parameters